Will Smith says he ‘lost it’ when he slapped Chris Rock

 “That was a rage that had been bottled for a really long time,” he continued.

 The “Gettin’ Jiggy Wit It” rapper then discussed how his actions were an accumulation of “a lot of things.”
-The incident took him back to that “little boy that watched his father beat up his mother, all of that bubbled up at that moment.
+He said the incident took him back to that “little boy that watched his father beat up his mother, all of that bubbled up at that moment.
 That’s not who I want to be.”

 In his memoir “Will,” he referred to himself as a “coward” because he felt he didn’t protect his mother from his abusive father.
 He also expressed that he has “failed every woman” he has interacted with, which includes his grandmother and daughter, Willow.